cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 Revocation occurs when a certificate is invalidated *before* its expiration date.
 Revocations can be communicated in one of two ways:

-* A certificate revocation list (CRL) is basically a simple list of revoked certificates, and is used for as part of client or server certificate validation.
+* A certificate revocation list (CRL) is basically a simple list of revoked certificates, and is used as part of client or server certificate validation.
 Because this is a simple file, it must be kept constantly updated.
 * The Online Certificate Status Protocol (OCSP) allows certificate revocation to be checked against the CA in real time.
 However, clients generally fail OCSP open, which is why OCSP stapling (below) exists.

 Certificates can also be “suspended”, which is a state that indicates it is under investigation for revocation.
 While a suspended certificate may remain in place, it is not valid for any uses.